DylanH-2/PCB-Voltage-Reader/README.md

 # Custom PCB-Voltage-Reader
 The project I designed was my own custom 4-layer PCB built in KiCad to measure volatage across various components.
 It works as a voltage reader/divider capable of tracking battery levels and voltage drop-offs passing through different circuits.
 Tested on different circuits and had an Arduino UNO give me the voltage results.
+Have test clips in different files in this same repo.

 # Hardware Features
 * 10kΩ resistor